svetozarv/algorithms-by-princeton-I/2-percolation/readme.md

 ## Overview
-`Percolation.java` is a simulation, where sites are opened until water can flow from top to bottom.
+`Percolation.java` is a simulation, where sites are randomly opened until water can flow from top to bottom.
 It takes `n` as command-line argument and creates an n-by-n grid.
 In the end of a program it outputs total number of sites and number of sites opened.

 `PercolationStats.java` performs series of such simulations, calculates probability when the system almost always percolates.
 It takes `n` and `trials` as command-line argaments, where `n` is grid size and `trials` is number of such simulations.
 The program returns mean, standart deviation and confidence interval.